Count's Feud: Battles of Svenstrup and Aalborg

-The battles of Helsingborg and Øksnebjerg
+Battles of Helsingborg and Øksnebjerg

 Fortune did not fare well for the rebelling supporters of the Catholic faith, nor for the farmers on the Swedish front.
 The Swedish King Gustav Vasa sent a Swedish army to the aid of Christian III, which invaded Skåne at Loshult and plundered, burned, and murdered their way throughout the Gønge area as it advanced toward the town of Væ.
 Later, a Swedish army invaded Halland, which was destroyed by fire and sword.
 Some of the Scanian nobles sided with the Swedes, but Tyge Krabbe in Helsingborg Castle supported Count Christoffer.

 In January 1535, the Swedes and the army of nobles advanced on Helsingborg.
-An army consisting of residents of Lübeck and Malmø under Jørgen Kock was entrenched outside of the castle, and in a decisive moment, Tyge Krabbe suddenly had the castle's cannons open fire against its defenders, after which he opened the castle to the Swedes, who set fire to Helsingborg and reduced the town to ashes.
+An army consisting of residents of Lübeck and Malmø under Jørgen Kock was entrenched outside of the castle.
+In a decisive moment, Tyge Krabbe suddenly had the castle's cannons open fire against its defenders, after which he opened the castle to the Swedes, who set fire to Helsingborg and reduced the town to ashes.
 With that, Denmark east of the Sound was lost for Count Christoffer.

-After the victory at Aalborg, Rantzau brought his troops to Funen, and on 11 June 1535, they fought the Battle of Øksnebjerg, where the rest of Count Christoffer's army was decisively defeated.
-Both Copenhagen and Malmø, however, were able to hold out until 1536, when they were forced to capitulate after several months' siege.
+After the victory at Aalborg, Rantzau brought his troops to Funen.
+On 11 June 1535, they fought the Battle of Øksnebjerg, where the rest of Count Christoffer's army was decisively defeated.
+Both Copenhagen and Malmø were able to hold out until 1536, when they were forced to capitulate after several months' siege.
 With this, the Count's Feud was officially over.